Winter Weather Hazards

 Winter weather can bring about more issues than just slippery roads and a sidewalk to shovel.
 If you live where temperatures sink below freezing level, you are at risk for frozen pipes and ice dams, which can create a major disaster at your home or property.

-Frozen pipes are often those exposed to the cold weather, such as those outside your house, or in cold areas such as basements, attics, garages or kitchen cabinets.
+Frozen pipes are often those pipes exposed to the cold weather, such as those on outer walls or outside your house, or in cold areas such as basements, attics, garages or even kitchen cabinets.

 A frozen pipe can burst at the point where the ice blockage inside the pipe is located, but typically the rupture is caused by the backflow pressure between the water source and the obstruction.
 A burst pipe can cause considerable damage to your property if not addressed quickly.